How to Block Knitting Projects

 Step 2: Wet the Fabric

 You can wet the fabric either by soaking it in a sink or basin full of water, or by laying it flat and spraying it with spray bottle until the fibres are very wet.
+Skip this step if you are going to use a steamer to block your project.

 Step 3: Gently Remove the Excess Water